 Academically, since 2001 the Center for Biomedical Research (CEBIOR) Faculty of Medicine Diponegoro University headed by Prof. Sultana MH Faradz in collaboration with RUNMC, Nijmegen the Netherlands organizes the Medical Genetic Course (MGC), an annual short course in genetic field from basic to clinic.
 Many young doctors and researchers have participated in the course.
 In 2007 has been established the MSc program on Genetic counseling with 90 students registered so far.
 This Master Program is the first one built in Asia and Indonesia, therefore it is crucial to collaborate with more advanced centers in overseas to maintain the quality of Master of Genetic Counseling.

 Following the start of the course and MSc program, the enthusiasm and interest has increased year by year.
 Many Indonesian scientists are harboring their interests on human genetics, and have taken human genetics training, post-graduate, even doctoral programs from domestic and overseas centers.
-Therefore, it is an encouraging reason and a right time to re-establish Perhimpunan Genetika Manusia Indonesia (PaGMI)/Indonesian Society of Human Genetics (INASHG), formerly named PGMI, which will provide a scientific platform and accommodate professionals and people who are interested in human genetics in Indonesia.
+Therefore, it is an encouraging reason and a right time to re-activated Perhimpunan Genetika Manusia Indonesia (PaGMI)/Indonesian Society of Human Genetics (INASHG), formerly named PGMI, which will provide a scientific platform and accommodate professionals and people who are interested in human genetics in Indonesia.
+This was initiated by Prof. Sultana MH Faradz, Ph.D and then she became the first president of InaSHG for 3 years and then replaced by dr. Gunadi, Sp.BA., Ph.D as the second president of InaSHG